imanojz/Watch-Now/README.md

 # 🎬 Watch Now - Movie Streaming UI Website

-**Watch Now** ek modern movie streaming UI website hai jo Netflix-style design par based hai.
-Is project mein aapko movies grid, categories, live shows aur responsive UI milta hai.
+**Watch Now** is a modern movie streaming UI website inspired by a Netflix-style design.
+This project includes a movies grid, categories, live shows, and a fully responsive user interface.

 ---